 Our group continued by foot to an herb store, where we were introduced to mastis, a lead ingredient in chewing gum, and given a sample.
 The store had many medicinal herbs and we were given explanation of they were used.
 We then rounded the corner to a local meat store and munched on cured meats, similar to prosciutto, atop crusty rusks (similar to toasts).
 It was deliciously salty and decadent.

 In the fruit market, we feasted on green seedless grapes and olives, both kalamata and big fat black ones.
 Evangelos informed us that only about half the Greek population like olives, which made me feel better since I do not either.
-The last stop in the market offered us samples of a chocolate candy-like product that was dry, but extremely palatable, was made of tahini (sesame seed paste), chocolate, and one other ingredient.
+The last stop in the market offered us samples of a chocolate candy-like product that was dry, but extremely palatable.
+It was made of tahini (sesame seed paste), chocolate, and one other ingredient.
 Yum!

 Evangelos prepared us for the sights and smells of the Varvakios Agora, Athens central market housing meats and seafood.
 He led our group through the dozens of weekend traffickers who were buying their fresh fish, all the while our group gagging from the smell of fish, all sizes and varieties, stacked highly on ice beds on both sides of the walkways.
 The smell was totally disgust, something you must learn to live with in that profession, and I could barely make it to walk through the market.

 We passed a man filleting fish with such vigor that the flesh and scales were flying all over the crowds.
 I knew that if a piece touched me I would pass right out, but I made it through, unscathed, with a racing heart.

 We stopped in the meat portion of the market to talk about the meats available in Athens.
 Being from the states, it was hard to see all the raw meats in intense heat piled in heaps with insects buzzing around.
 They also had horses heads displayed on ice.
 Eek!

 Ahhh, Real Restaurants